 3. Easy home charging

 We are seeing homeowners install charging points for their current or planned electric car lease.
-Plus, new housebuilding schemes fit charging points as standard, making this an easy option.
+Plus, by law, all new builds are required to have charging points fitted as standard, making EV charging at home an easy option.
 You plug your car in when it needs fuel the same way as your phone.

 You might be worried about how this might impact your bill.
 Well, electricity providers are on the case, and they’re offering cheaper electricity rates through the night on specialist tariffs for electric vehicle drivers, so you won’t have to worry about plugging in your car and being charged the same rate as you would running another device for such a long period.